jlpanetta1681/godot_rpg1/README.md

-added for a change to commi qand pull request
+added for a change to commi qand pull request5677r7